entozoon/slatest/README.md

 - Create this `slatest.config.jeff.json` file, changing the `themeId` value to target your duplicated theme

+### If you're a Shopify Partner

+Creating a [whole new dev store](https://help.shopify.com/en/partners/dashboard/development-stores) is an even safer alternative, if possible, with a separate (entirely different) config file.

 ## Different compilation entry points?

 If you want to compile different entry points than `app.scss` and `app.js`, add an `entryPaths` value to your `slatest.config.json` along the lines of: